The Failure of Figaro Magic Academy

 “Yeah!”
 I said.
 Suddenly, I felt like I understood what Undine was trying to tell me.
 “Becoming good at something takes time, right?”

 “Indeed.
 It also takes commitment,” she said.
 “A tiny ripple today can become a great wave if it never stops moving and growing.
 A tiny creek can cut through stone and make a canyon, and a light drizzle can flood a valley, given enough time and perseverance.”

 “I want to be like that,” I told her.
 “I want to be better than I am today.
 I want to grow.”

 “Then grow,” she told me as she touched my forehead.
 I forgot everything about myself.
 For a moment, I wasn’t me anymore; I was like water.
 My hands felt like they were flowing, like I had dipped them in a river.
 I felt like my body was flowing endlessly, like a river that went on and on.
 And then, everything came to a stop, and I was myself again.
 When I opened my eyes, I found myself holding a ball of rippling water.

 “A little sloppy, but it passes.”
 He said, smiling at me.
 “Tomorrow, we will have your second lesson.”

 “Second lesson?”
 I asked, incredulous.
-“But, you mean I passed your test?”
+“But, you mean I passed your exam?”

 “Of course.
-I already saw you had considerable skill this afternoon, when I watched you manipulate al that sunlight, but you passed my exam the moment I came back and found you hadn’t used the rod, even though you touched it,” he told me.
+I already saw you had considerable skill this afternoon, when I watched you manipulate all that sunlight, but you passed my exam the moment I came back and found you hadn’t used the wand,” he told me.
 “I saw skill, but the most important thing I saw was integrity, which is what I consider to be one of the most important traits a wizard should have.
 The water ball was your first lesson.
 I didn’t expect you to pick it up that quickly, though.
 You may be a challenge yet, just not the kind I expected.”